-A low-purine diet is an eating plan that limits foods that contain purine.
+A low-purine diet is an eating plan that limits foods with high purine.
 Purines are a natural substance found in some foods.
-When your body digests purine, a waste product called uric (say: “yur-ick”) acid is produced.
-A buildup of uric acid crystals in the joints can cause a type of arthritis known as gout.
+Purines aren’t all bad, but you want to avoid high amounts.
+When your body digests purine, it produces a waste product called uric acid.
+A buildup of uric acid crystals in the joints can cause certain health issues.
+The main ones are kidney stones and a type of arthritis known as gout.

-Purines are found in many healthy foods.
-The purpose of a low-purine diet is not to completely avoid purines.
-Instead, the goals are to limit and monitor how much purine is in the food you eat, and to learn how your body responds when you eat different foods that contain purine.
+The purpose of a low-purine diet is not to fully avoid purines.
+Instead, the goal is to manage how much purine you consume.
+Below, you will find what types of food and drink to avoid and limit.
+It helps to learn how your body responds to foods that contain purine.

-Your family doctor may recommend that you follow a low-purine diet if you have gout or another condition caused by high levels of uric acid (also called hyperuricemia).
-Following a low-purine diet may help reduce symptoms such as pain, redness and tenderness in your joints.
+Your family doctor may recommend that you follow a low-purine diet.
+This applies if you have gout or kidney stones.
+It also can help people who have hyperuricemia.
+This is a condition caused by high levels of uric acid.
+You also can choose to keep a low-purine diet as part of living healthy.

-Start by learning which of the foods that you eat are high in purine.
-Try to avoid eating high-purine foods and limit the amount of moderate-purine foods you eat.
+Next, learn what foods and drinks contain purine.
+You should avoid eating high-purine foods.
+Try to limit the amount of moderate-purine foods you eat.
 See the chart below for some suggestions.

 |Coffee (in moderation)|